Féile (music festival): 1995

 The Féile name was retained but the concert moved to Páirc Uí Chaoimh in Cork city for 4, 5 and 6 August.

 The campsite was further from the venue, diminishing the festival atmosphere.
 Acts included The Prodigy whose performance was disrupted twice by power cuts, The Stone Roses, Orbital, Paul Weller, Elastica, Ash, Black Grape, Dodgy, Blur, Sleeper, The Boo Radleys, The Beautiful South, Tricky, Lush, Moby and The Devlins.
 Kylie Minogue appeared in the sidebar at an early stage in her transition from teenybopper to dance queen.
 Free condoms were distributed to concertgoers.

 A man, Bernard Rice, was drowned trying to swim across the River Lee to the stadium.
 The city coroner, Cornelius Riordan, condemned Féile at the inquest, allegedly describing it as "an extravaganza of song, music and sleazy excesses that seem to have cast a hypnotic spell over the youth, as testified by this tragedy".
 Promoter MCD, and its head Denis Desmond, sued Riordan for slander; the case was settled out of court.

 1996

 Pulp had been scheduled to play a concert at the Point Depot, the largest indoor music venue in Dublin, accommodating 4,500 fans.
-With no outdoor venue secured for a festival-style Féile, the Point event was expanded into a multi-act weekend, with Pulp headling on the Saturday.
+With no outdoor venue secured for a festival-style Féile, the Point event was expanded into a multi-act weekend, with Pulp headlining on the Saturday.
 Acts on Friday were Joyrider, The Jesus Lizard, The Afghan Whigs, Beck, Manic Street Preachers, and Foo Fighters.
 Acts on the Sunday included Alanis Morissette, Frank Black, Mundy and Mazzy Star.